Small Kitchen Remodel Before and After: Budget Makeover Ideas to Preview with AI

 Finally, avoid designing only for the camera angle.
 A kitchen needs to work in real life.
 Keep clear walkways, practical counter zones, easy access to daily items, and enough storage for what you actually use.

-How to preview your small kitchen remodel with AI
+How to preview a small kitchen remodel from a photo with AI

 Take a clear photo from a corner, doorway, or standing position that shows the cabinets, counter, floor, wall color, and main appliance area.
 Keep the camera straight and turn on lights if the kitchen is dark.
 If clutter is blocking the layout, move a few items out of frame so the AI can understand the room.